-There are many shops selling locally made gifts, and anyone with a sweet tooth will enjoy the traditional offerings at the Shambles Sweet Shop and the artisan chocolates at Monk Bar Chocolatiers.
+Many shops sell locally made gifts, and anyone with a sweet tooth will enjoy the traditional offerings at the Shambles Sweet Shop and the artisan chocolates at Monk Bar Chocolatiers.

 #7 Enjoy a pantomime at one of York’s theatres

-There is always a hero and a villain, plus lots of jokes (both child and adult humor), singing and dancing along with a little bit of audience participation.
+There is always a hero and a villain, plus lots of jokes (both child and adult humor), singing and dancing, and a little audience participation.
 Shows usually run throughout December and into early January.

 #8 Walk York’s city walls

-To warm up and enjoy a bit of exercise, nothing beats circumnavigating York via its medieval walls.
+Nothing beats circumnavigating York via its medieval walls to warm up and enjoy a bit of exercise.
 Encircling the city center for 3.5km, the walls offer an elevated pathway with great views over York, particularly the Minster.
 There are plenty of places to clamber down if you need refreshments.

 #9 Learn about York’s chocolate past